 Once the game starts, each player determines what their character does.
 When the player speaks, the character speaks in the game world; when the player says, “I’m going to kick down the door,” their character tries to kick down the door.
 There are no takebacks—you can’t un-kick down a door—and if the players spend two minutes arguing about what to do next, that’s what their characters are doing in the game world.

 Size (abbreviated SIZ): how large the character is.
-If the character is exceptionally short or exceptionally skinny, the Director may allow the character to list height and weight separately.
+If the character is exceptionally short or exceptionally skinny, the character may list height and weight separately.

 Fitness (FIT): how strong and coordinated she is.
 Characters with a high fitness are good athletes.